techiaith/pyfestival/README.md

 #### Installation

-First install the Python, Festival and their headers
+1. First install the Python, Festival and their headers
 On Debian:

 ```
 sudo apt-get install python python-dev festival festival-dev
 ```

+On other operating systems (e.g. macOS) you may need to manually install festival.
+E.g. [[1]](https://github.com/pettarin/setup-festival-mbrola) or [[2]](https://gist.github.com/laic/519deca91d50b1ed19307d0c80cb788e)

-Then install using either pip or directly from github:
+2. Then install using either pip or directly from github:

 ```
 pip install pyfestival